tiarno/reachtim/content/articles/monitor01.md

 This is going to be a simple dashboard app that displays the disk space, memory and cpu usage for one or more servers.

-There are more complete options like Grafana or Nagios; this little app is not in that league.
-I'm writing about it because it's an app I use every day and I didn't need more capabilities.
-And it provides a good look at writing your own apps using Python, NodeJS and plain Javascript.
+There are certainly much more complete options like Nagios; this little app is not in that league.
+I'm writing about it because I use it every day and serves my purpose.
+As a project, it provides a good look at writing your own apps using Python, NodeJS and plain Javascript.

 There are four steps to get this going, and we'll cover the first two in